 Concern #3: “I won’t be able to dress conservatively after breast augmentation.”

 Reality: You can dress any way you like after your breast augmentation, although there may be a learning curve.
 Your new breasts will take some getting used to, and you may have to try on different fashions to discover your “new normal.”
 However, dressing conservatively with larger breasts is perfectly possible.
 For example, look for higher necklines than you’re used to wearing, or add a tank top under a low-cut blouse to reduce unnecessary cleavage when the occasion doesn’t call for it.

 Being open and honest with your plastic surgeon about your preferred results and the type of life you want to live is the first step you can take to ensure your results keep you mentally and physically comfortable for years to come.

-For more information on breast augmentation options, contact us for a consultation using the online form or call us at (503) 292-9200 to schedule an appointment.
+For more information on breast augmentation options, request a consultation or call us at (503) 292-9200 to schedule an appointment.